NicholasMoser/Naruto-GNT-Modding/README.md

 [Naruto GNT4 English Patch Footage](https://www.youtube.com/watch?v=d-NbZB3I4wo)
 [Naruto GNT4 English Patch Download](http://www.mediafire.com/file/95qgicueh9hig7u/GNT4_English%252B_Netplay_Bulid.zip/file)

-## Advanced
+## Games

-If you are wanting to do anything other than dumping and loading textures with Dolphin, you will need to put in some more effort.
-You will want to familiarize yourself with the process of hex editing and the various data formats stored in the game.
-You can both import and export these files by using [GNTool](https://github.com/NicholasMoser/GNTool) with your copy of the game.
+If you are wanting to do any modding beyond skins, it will require some more effort.
+It is recommended to use [GNTool](https://github.com/NicholasMoser/GNTool) for modding, as it provides a variety of tools to make it easier.

 Here are various pages associated with modding the game: